ms-iot/content/en-US/Docs/EmbeddedMode.md

 * Background Applications
 * Use of the lowLevelDevice capability
 * Use of systemManagement capability
+* Soft-AP support

-Embedded mode is only enabled by default on Window IoT Core and must be enabled on standard Windows and Windows Mobile.
+Embedded mode is enabled by default only on Window IoT Core and needs to be enabled on standard Windows and Windows Mobile.

 ## Background Applications